Master of Health Science in Health Economics & Outcomes Research*

 Application DeadlineLearn More

-The Master of Health Science (MHS) in Health Economics is a nine-month academic program that offers students a solid foundation in general health economics and evaluation methods necessary to promote the efficient and equitable allocation of healthcare resources in public health and to identify relevant regulatory policies, strategies and interventions.
+The Master of Health Science (MHS) in Health Economics and Outcomes Research is a nine-month academic program that offers students a foundation in evaluation methods necessary to promote the efficient and equitable allocation of healthcare resources in public health.
+Mastering these methods enables the graduates of the MHS program to evaluate healthcare and work with stakeholders and decision makers to identify relevant regulatory policies, strategies and interventions.

-The MHS is offered jointly by the Departments of Health Policy and Management and International Health.
-It also draws upon strengths found elsewhere in the Bloomberg School and the Johns Hopkins University.
+The MHS in Health Economics and Outcomes Research is offered by the Department of Health Policy and Management in the Bloomberg School of Public Health within Johns Hopkins University.

 Application or Administrative Questions

 HPM Office of Academic Affairs, Health Policy and Management